-To determine which exchange is the Trust's principal market for purposes of calculating the Trust's NAV, the Trust considers only ETH Exchanges that are U.S. dollar-denominated, have an online platform and publish transaction price and volume data publicly.
-Based on these requirements, the Trust prepares a list of eligible ETH Exchanges and considers the following criteria to select its principal market: (i) the volume of ETH traded on an ETH Exchange in the prior trailing twelve months, (ii) an ETH Exchange's regulatory compliance with applicable federal and state licensing requirements and practices regarding Anti-Money Laundering ("AML") and Know Your Customer ("KYC) procedures and (iii) the degree of intra-day price fluctuations an ETH Exchange experiences as well as the degree of variance in prices across ETH Exchanges.
+To determine which exchange is the Trust's principal market for purposes of calculating the Trust's net asset value, the Trust considers only ETC Exchanges that are U.S. dollar-denominated, have an online platform and publish transaction price and volume data publicly.
+Based on these requirements, the Trust prepares a list of eligible ETC Exchanges and considers the following criteria to select its principal market: (i) the volume of ETC traded on an ETC Exchange in the trailing twelve months, (ii) an ETC Exchange's regulatory compliance with applicable federal and state licensing requirements and practices regarding Anti-Money Laundering ("AML") and know-Your-Customer ("KYC") procedures and (iii) the degree of intra-day price fluctuations an ETC Exchange experiences as well as the degree of variance in prices across ETC Exchanges.

-In determining which of the eligible ETH Exchanges is the Trust's principal market, the Trust reviews these criteria in the following order:
+In determining which of the eligible ETC Exchanges is the Trust's principal market, the Trust reviews these criteria in the following order:

-First, the Trust sorts the list of eligible ETH Exchanges from high to low by volume of ETH traded on each ETH Exchange in the trailing twelve months.
-The Trust moves down the list until it reaches an ETH Exchange that has a volume of ETH traded for the trailing twelve months that is less than 10% of the next largest ETH Exchange and excludes this and all smaller ETH Exchanges from the list.
-However, the list will always contain a minimum of three ETH Exchanges, even if the percentage of volume drops to less than 10% of the next largest ETH Exchange.
+First, the Trust sorts the list of eligible ETC Exchanges from high to low by volume of ETC traded on each ETC Exchange in the trailing twelve months.
+The Trust moves down the list until it reaches a ETC Exchange that has a volume of ETC traded for the trailing twelve months that is less than 10% of the next largest ETC exchange and excludes this and all smaller ETC Exchanges from the list.
+However, the list will always contain a minimum of three ETC Exchanges, even if the percentage of volume drops to less than 10% of the next largest ETC Exchange.

-Second, the Trust reviews the remaining ETH Exchanges and excludes any ETH Exchanges that do not comply with the federal and state licensing requirements that are applicable to the Trust and the Authorized Participant.
-The Trust or an Authorized Participant can only do business with those ETH Exchanges that meet the regulatory requirements of the jurisdiction in which the Trust or an Authorized Participant is registered to do business.
-The Trust also assesses each ETH Exchange's practices regarding AML and KYC procedures.
+Second, the Trust reviews the remaining ETC Exchanges and excludes any ETC Exchanges that do not comply with the federal and state licensing requirements that are applicable to the Trust and the Authorized Participant(s).
+The Trust or an Authorized Participant can only do business with those ETC Exchanges that meet the regulatory requirements of the jurisdiction in which the Trust or an Authorized Participant is registered to do business.
+The Trust also assesses each ETC Exchange's practices regarding AML and KYC procedures.